Skip to content

 elog_add

-The output from a previously execute command can be sent to the logbook simply using elog_add(num).
+The output from a previously executed command can be sent to the logbook using elog_add(<num>).

 If no parameter is specify the previous paragraph is sent (corresponds to -1).